Classic DP: Game Theory

 dp[i][j][who] = max(left, right)

-The pseudocode above provides a general framework for dynamic programming.
-The challenge in this problem is that both players are sufficiently smart and take turns making choices, meaning the first player's choice affects the second player.
+The pseudocode above outlines a general framework for dynamic programming.
+The challenge in this problem is that both players are smart and alternate in making choices, meaning the first player's choice affects the second player.
 How do we express this?

 Based on our definition of the dp

-array, it's easy to overcome this challenge and write the state transition equation:
+array, we can easily address this challenge and write the state transition equation:

 dp[i][j].fir = max(piles[i] + dp[i+1][j].sec, piles[j] + dp[i][j-1].sec)